MicrosizeMe/CS174Final/README.md

 The code is also being hosted on my webserver at 192.241.227.179:9000/html/laptop.html and 192.241.227.179:9000/html/phone.html, respectively, if none of that seems interesting.

+BUT WAIT I DON'T HAVE GOOGLE CARDBOARD OR A VR HEADSET

+okay don't enjoy an island fine then

+But the code all still works if you go to the website on your phone.
+You just see a split screen, one for each eye.

-Advance topics are collision and physics (via jumping)
+Advance topics are collision detection (with trees and the water) (don't drown yourself) and physics (via jumping).